 Continually challenge your comfort zone – stretching the boundaries of what you are comfortable with.
 Our potential is always greater than what we have achieved!

 See limitations as opportunities for faith and effort to conquer

-See also: boundaries, comfort zone, confidence, dependence, excuses, faith, fear, handicap, position in Christ, positive mental attitude, resources, thinking/thoughts, weakness.
+See also: ability, available, boundaries, channel, comfort zone, confidence, dependence, excuses, faith, fear, handicap, omnipotent, position in Christ, positive mental attitude, powerless, resources, thinking/thoughts, weakness.